 Written on 07 Nov 2019.

 At only 31 years old, Kévin Barrois (EMBA 2020) is Chief Financial Officer of the N3C Group - the leader in the refrigeration and HVAC market based in the North of Paris.
-His impressive achievements have earned him the distinction of being one of three finalists for the Prix du Jeune Financier 2019 (Young Financier Award).
 We had the privilege and pleasure of meeting up with Kevin, who is following the EDHEC Executive MBA programme whilst continuing his inspiring career.

 My original career path was as a Chartered Accountant.
 I studied at the Higher Institute of Expertise and Audit (ISEA) in Lille, where I obtained a License, then a Master of Accounting, Control and Audit.
 To become a Chartered Accountant you normally have to complete three years of internship and prepare a thesis: so after my studies I joined an accounting firm.
 I found the work okay, but I didn’t love it.
 I was carrying out assessments for companies when I had never even been to their office before.
 I didn’t know the human stories that hid behind the figures I was aggregating.
 Quickly, I had the feeling that my work did not make sense for me; I wanted to live a more embodied experience and work closer to the activity of a company and the people in it.